-CTS also installed duplex printers with lower per-page rates that allow you to stretch that allocation to approximately 1200 b/w double sided pages each semester.
+CTS has installed duplexers with lower rates that allow you to stretch that allocation to approximately 1000 b/w double sided pages (starting with a $20 balance) for each semester.

 When you log onto a computer you will receive a pop-up dialog box showing your print balance.
 The dialog box includes a link (“Details…”) that you can use to review your print history and its environmental impact at any time.
 When you send something to the printer you will receive a confirmation dialog box showing what the print job will cost, and you must confirm to continue.